cs-uob/COMS10012/exercises/part2/src/cloud/cloud1.md

   - [Google App Engine / PaaS](https://mediasite.bris.ac.uk/Mediasite/Play/7874354926e846ec8cbfb206d6c6047f1d) (8 minutes)
   - [Other providers](https://mediasite.bris.ac.uk/Mediasite/Play/c4eb1e2b73c544d7bed5a6df828de4281d) (6 minutes)

 There are no cloud exercises.
-The workshops this week are drop-ins for you to ask questions about anything previously on the unit.
+The workshops this week are for you to continue to work on your Java/react "elections" application and for you to ask questions about anything previously on the unit.

 However, the cloud material is examinable.